Kazhuu/movelister/README.md

 ### Windows

-On Windows install LibreOffice 5 or newer and you are able to use Movelister.
+On Windows install LibreOffice 5 or newer to be able to use Movelister.
 On Windows Python is included and self-contained with LibreOffice installation so no separate Python installation needed.